Xenotransplantation: Non-human heart, lungs, and kidneys to a human

+The first heart transplant in a human ever performed was by Hardy in 1964, using a chimpanzee heart, but the patient died within 2 hours.

-The first transplant of a non-genetically modified pig's heart, lungs and kidneys into a human was performed in Sonapur, Assam in India in mid-December 1996, and was announced in January 1997.
-The recipient was Purno Saikia, a 32-year-old terminally-ill man; he died shortly after the operation of multiple infections.
+The first transplant of a non-genetically modified pig's heart, lungs and kidneys into a human was performed in Sonapur, Assam, in India in mid-December 1996, and was announced in January 1997.
+The recipient was Purno Saikia, a 32-year-old terminally-ill man; he died of multiple infections shortly after the operation.
 The Indian cardiothoracic surgeon Dhani Ram Baruah and two of his associates, Jonathan Ho Kei-shing (of the Hong Kong-based Prince of Wales Medical Institute) and C.S.
 James, performed the surgeries.
 Baruah claimed that Saikia had failed to respond to conventional surgery, and that the patient and his family had consented to the procedure.